Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 Freshman Admissions

-WES recommends that first-year international students have a document-by-document evaluation done.
-Your evaluation will identify and describe each document individually and will contain:
+WES recommends that first-year international students undergo a document-by-document evaluation.
+Your evaluation will identify and describe each document individually and will contain the following:

 Below is an example of a document-by-document WES evaluation report.